Notice of Pre-AIA or AIA Status

 Huang teaches A method, comprising:

-and wherein distinct decision results for the decision trees are determined based on the decision results at the output nodes ((Huang [0020]) “the destination node (i.e., the leaf node that is reached by traversing the decision tree model) may indicate a risk score for the received IT change request.
+wherein distinct decision results for the decision trees are determined based on the decision results at the output nodes, ((Huang [0020]) “the destination node (i.e., the leaf node that is reached by traversing the decision tree model) may indicate a risk score for the received IT change request.
 The risk score may be represented as a category ( e.g., high, medium, low), a number (e.g., 0.8, 0.5, etc.), or in any other form”)

-and determining, by the computer system, the risk assessment decision ((Huang [0020]) “the destination node (i.e., the leaf node that is reached by traversing the decision tree model) may indicate a risk score for the received IT change request.
-The risk score may be represented as a category ( e.g., high, medium, low”) for the user based on the determined risk prediction ((Huang [0020]) “the request module 132 may receive or detect a new IT change request.
+and determining, by the computer system, the risk assessment decision for the user (Huang [0020]) “the destination node (i.e., the leaf node that is reached by traversing the decision tree model) may indicate a risk score for the received IT change request.
+The risk score may be represented as a category ( e.g., high, medium, low”) based on the determined risk prediction ((Huang [0020]) “the request module 132 may receive or detect a new IT change request.
 For example, the request module 132 may receive an indication of a new IT change request created by a user interacting with the GUI 145.
 In response to the new IT change request, the request module 132 may perform or initiate a risk classification of the change request”, broadest reasonable interpretation of a risk assessment decision for a user includes a risk classification of a request made by a user)

 Vinayagasundaram teaches the following further limitations that Huang does not teach:

-data for at least one variable removed from the dataset and unavailable to the computer system; ((Vinayagasundaram Pg.
+… data for at least one variable removed from the dataset and unavailable to the computer system; ((Vinayagasundaram Pg.
 1) “A data stream is an prearranged sequence of instances arriving at a rate that prevents them to permanently be accumulated them in memory…The key data stream characteristics entails the following constraints:…iii.
 The distribution that is generating the items will change over time.
 Thus, data from the past becomes irrelevant or harmful for the current sample”, instances with attributes that cannot be permanently stored and that have distributions that change over time corresponds to data of dataset variables that is unavailable to the computer system)

-determining at least one deprecated variable in the dataset, wherein the at least one deprecated variable is the at least one variable that has its data removed from the dataset and unavailable to the computer system; ((Vinayagasundaram Pg.
+assessing, at the computer system, the dataset to determine at least one variable in the dataset that has data removed from the dataset; ((Vinayagasundaram Pg.
 1) “A data stream is an prearranged sequence of instances arriving at a rate that prevents them to permanently be accumulated them in memory…The key data stream characteristics entails the following constraints:…iii.
 The distribution that is generating the items will change over time.
-Thus, data from the past becomes irrelevant or harmful for the current samples…The vital point in constructing the decision tree is choosing the finest attribute to split the considered node”, instances with attributes that cannot be permanently stored and that have distributions that change over time correspond to deprecation of dataset variables with data removed from the dataset and being unavailable to the computer system at a current time)
+Thus, data from the past becomes irrelevant or harmful for the current samples…The vital point in constructing the decision tree is choosing the finest attribute to split the considered node”, instances with attributes that cannot be permanently stored and that have distributions that change over time correspond to removal of data from dataset variables)

 At the time of filing, one of ordinary skill in the art would have motivation to combine Huang and Vinayagasundaram by taking the decision tree for risk prediction taught by Huang, and adding the use of pruning of branches of the decision tree based on variable deprecation due to concept drift in a data stream taught by Vinayagasundaram, as Vinayagasundaram teaches: (Vinayagasundaram Pg.
 3) “One solution to handle this concept change is to replace this node with a leaf predicting the most common class in node's sufficient statistics.
 This policy assures that GDT will always remain as current as possible with respect to the underlying stream generating distribution”.
 Such a combination would be obvious.